 We cannot avoid making judgments.
 We make them every day about what someone says or the actions they take, without even calculating the effect of our judgment.
 Most of us in that moment decide what we think or feel then carry on with our day and forget the moment immediately.

-The danger of becoming judge and jury depends on how we continue to process the conclusions we come to, then become judgmental, by categorising a persons character and motives, based on our judgments.
+The danger of becoming judge and jury depends on how we continue to process the conclusions we come to, then become judgmental, by categorising a persons character and motives, based on our presupposed and possibly biased judgments.

-For us to know the undiluted incentive and purpose behind another’s words and actions we would have to get inside their head and heart ~ which is impossible.
+For us to know the undiluted incentive and purpose behind another’s words and actions we would have to get inside their head and heart and walk a lifetime in their shoes ~ which is impossible.

 All we have to make our own evaluations on an issue, is the filter of our own experiences.
 It’s at this point that our opinion can become polluted and judgmental.
 Even when we know a person really well, we only know of them what they want us to know.